- Quick tips

 If ISP spam filters identify this as a pattern, email from your domain will be filtered.
 You can also get caught up in the actions of others.
 You never know when a spammer might start using an IP address that is close to yours.
 Providers sometimes filter whole blocks of IP addresses on both sides of the ones used by a spammer and if yours happens to be in this range you may find your IP address blacklisted.

 A/B testing is another important tool to ensure that your mail gets read.
-It consists of creating several different versions of of your email with different variables such as subject line, headings, content, from name and send time.
+It consists of creating several different versions of your email with different variables such as subject line, headings, content, from name and send time.
 The response received from these sample emails will help you select the most effective version of email.
-A/B testing is quite complicated and time consuming to set up yourself, thankfully there are subscription based services such as Sendwithus that will do the heavy lifting for you.
+A/B testing is quite complicated and time-consuming to set up yourself, thankfully there are subscription-based services such as Sendwithus that will do the heavy lifting for you.
 Or, you can do this programmatically with Mailgun.

 As described above, Mailgun helps your team increase delivery rates to your customers’ inboxes with its well documented, easy to learn API.
-To learn more, visit mailgun.com/managed or contact Mailgun at mailgun.com/contact.
+To learn more, visit our managed services page, or feel free to contact us.